Eschatologue/CM_wiki/docs/class/monk/shadow.md

 As a **:rsc-a: Magic**{ .rsc } action while entirely within Dim Light or Darkness, you can spend 3 :class-phb24-monk: **Focus Points** to shroud yourself with magical darkness for 1 minute, until you have the Incapacitated condition, or until you end your turn in Bright Light.
 While shrouded in darkness, you gain the following benefits:

-**Invisibility**  You have the Invisible condition.
+**Invisibility**{ .inl } You have the Invisible condition.

-**Partially Incorporeal**  You can move through creatures and objects as if they were difficult terrain, but you take 1d10 Force damage if you end your turn inside a creature or an object.
+**Partially Incorporeal**{ .inl } You can move through creatures and objects as if they were difficult terrain, but you take 1d10 Force damage if you end your turn inside a creature or an object.

-**Shadow Flurry**  You can use your Flurry of Blows without spending any :class-phb24-monk: **Focus Points**
+**Shadow Flurry**{ .inl } You can use your Flurry of Blows without spending any :class-phb24-monk: **Focus Points**

 [Unarmed Strike]: ../../gameplay/phb/action.md#unarmed-strike